Computational-social-science/CEMD/README.md

 ### COVMIS2: A Novel Benchmark dataset
 We introduce a novel benchmark dataset, COVMIS2, built upon [COVMIS](https://github.com/caryou/COVMIS), and conduct comprehensive experiments to evaluate the efficacy of our framework.

+We verify the COVMIS dataset through manual verification, ensuring the accuracy of labels and resolving ambiguous claims by consulting related articles provided by the authors and fact-checking results from corresponding fact-checking websites.
+A team of three annotators independently label the claims, and the final labels are determined using a majority voting strategy.

 ## Evaluation of RAG

 ### Clustering Analysis